 I feel like poached chicken is a life skill that everyone should know.
-But depending on how you go about it, it’s either dismally dry, impossible to swallow and completely flavourless.
+But depending how it’s executed, on the one hand it can be like chewing on chipboard: dismally dry, impossible to swallow and completely flavourless.

-OR it’s unbelievably succulent, with chicken flavour you never dreamt was possible, so tender and so juicy you can literally SEE the chicken juices sparkling on the surface of every slice.
+On the other hand – the successful hand – it’s unbelievably succulent, with chicken flavour you never dreamt was possible, and so tender and juicy you can literally SEE the chicken juices sparkling on the surface of every slice.

 OK, so let’s get straight to the point – how to make this poached chicken in a way that literally cooks itself, has a huge margin for error, and yields the most incredibly succulent poached chicken you will ever have in your life!

 Use 250g / 8.5 oz chicken breast that’s boneless and skinless

 Place in boiling water, cover, then immediately take it off the stove

 Leave for 20 minutes (up to 1 hour ok), then remove the chicken and slice/dice/shred

 Prepared to be BLOWN AWAY by how juicy the breast is!

 It’s not on the stove.
 You don’t need a thermometer.
 You literally walk away and just leave it, knowing that it’s fine even for up to 1 hour – which I have done countless times, lulled into a serious state of relaxation because of how much confidence I have in this recipe!

 What you need to make poached chicken